 High Performer Traits

-- Coachability: Top Performers talk about wanting to learn and progress, have ability to accept and implement feedback.
+- Coachability: Talk about wanting to learn and progress, have ability to accept and implement feedback.

-- Emotional Intelligence: Top Performers have the ability to understand and manage their own emotions and accurately assess others’ emotions.
+- Emotional Intelligence: Have the ability to understand and manage their own emotions and accurately assess others’ emotions.

 - Self Motivation: Drive to achieve, tenacious and persistence – never give up even when things are really hard.